jianboli/RInteractivePlot/README.md

 RInteractivePlot
 ================
 Some R functions to modify the R basic plots after they are already generated.
 This is more or less similar to Matlab way of plotting.
 In general, I like the way of charting with ggplot.
 However, there are already tons of packages using R basic plotting functions to visualize data.
-When dealing with this, some functions list here could be helpful.
+When dealing with them, some functions list here could be helpful.

 Examples: